-- 30.(1) A recreation vehicle, including a mobile home or caravan, may not be used for permanent habitation unless the zoning lawfully allows the permanent habitation. - (2) The following additional development parameters apply: - (a) the mobile home or caravan must be sited on a foundation slab and properly anchored; - (b) solid perimeter skirting, of material and colour complementary to the mobile home or caravan, must be provided from the bottom of the mobile home to the ground surface; - (c) the roof and exterior siding of the mobile home or caravan must be of a non-reflective material; and - (d) any structural additions must be of materials which, in the opinion of the Municipality, are compatible with the mobile home or caravan.
+- 30.(1) A recreation vehicle, including a mobile home or caravan, may not be used for permanent habitation on any property other than that zoned Single Residential Zone II. - (2) The following additional development parameters apply: - (a) the mobile home or caravan must be sited on a foundation slab and properly anchored; - (b) solid perimeter skirting, of material and colour complementary to the mobile home or caravan, must be provided from the bottom of the mobile home to the ground surface; - (c) the roof and exterior siding of the mobile home or caravan must be of a non-reflective material; and - (d) any structural additions must be of materials which, in the opinion of the Municipality, are compatible with the mobile home or caravan.